 Note: Our visit to Pagudpud happened long time ago already so some information may be outdated.
 Will try to update this travel guide once in a while.

-By Air: There’s no direct flight to Pagudpud so one needs to take the flight to Laoag then take the mini bus going to Pagudpud for about 2 hours.
+By Air: There’s no direct flight to Pagudpud so one needs to take the flight to Laoag then take a bus or van going to Pagudpud for about 2 hours.

-By Land: There are various bus companies that travel to Ilocos but most of them are up to Ilocos Sur only.
+By Land: There are various bus companies that travel to Ilocos but most of them are up to Vigan or Laoag only.
 If you want a road trip, ride Partas, Florida, or Fariñas Transit buses to Laoag then ride a bus or van going to Pagudpud.
 Travel time is 2 hours.
 For Partas bus, you can make ONLINE BOOKING HERE.

-Accommodation: There are lots of resorts and rest houses in Pagudpud so if you want to see the place first before booking, you can do so.
-Resorts or Inns usually start at 1,500.
+Accommodation: There are lots of resorts and rest houses in Pagudpud, so if you want to see the place first before booking, you can do so.
+Resorts or Inns usually start at P2,000.
 If you are on a tight budget, you can also stay in transient houses.

-Tour: Resorts usually offers or has their own recommended tour guides so better ask the resort staff about their touring.
+Tour: Resorts usually offer or have their own recommended tour guides so better ask the resort staff about their touring.

 - Chips and lots of water.
 The trip to the north is approximately 11 hours so it is expected that you will get hungry and thirsty.
 Though there will be at least 2-3 stop overs, it is still safe to pack lots of food and H20.

 - Medicine.
 For people who have motion sickness, don’t forget to take a medicine one hour before travel.
-Bring some paracetamol and analgesic with you as well.
+Bring some paracetamols and analgesics with you as well.

-You need to have: Php 8,000/person is the safest budget one can allot for this trip because there might be other places you want to visit that may require additional fees for the touring.
-Also, this usually depends on the quantity of pasalubongs you want to bring home.
+TOTAL BUDGET: Php 17,000 (for 2 pax) is the safest budget one can allot for this trip because there might be other places you want to visit that may require additional fees for the touring.
 Again, it is always advisable to travel in groups to save more.
 Also, this budget is if you ride the bus, if you will take the plane to Laoag, just do the math.

 If you leave Manila at 12:00 midnight or 1:00 a.m., it is expected that you will arrive in Pagudpud before lunch.
 Settle down first then find a place where you can have lunch.

-After a hearty lunch, you and your friends can while away the hour by staying in your room, watch television if provided, or ask the resort administrator about their touring.
-If a tour guide was referred by a friend, better let him know about your plans for next day’s touring.
+After lunch, while away the hour by staying in your room, watch television if provided, or inquire in your resort or hostel about the touring.
+If a tour guide was referred by a friend, better let him know about your plans for next day’s tour.

-Granting you stay in a resort along Saud Beach, 5: 00 p.m. is the perfect time to stroll along the beach to watch the sunset.
+If you are staying in a resort along Saud Beach, 5: 00 p.m. is the perfect time to stroll along the beach to watch the sunset.
 Facing the west, the south portion is where you can see the Bangui Windmills.
-You can actually see all the 15 windmills and take a picture of them all if you have an ever trusted DSLR with a zoom lens of at least 70-300mm, then it is already enough to capture the mills’ beauty.
+You can actually see all the 15 windmills and take a picture of them.
+If you have a DSLR with a zoom lens of at least 70-300mm, then it is already enough to capture the mills’ beauty.

 Wake up early to catch the sunrise and take a breakfast before leaving for the tour.
 Start the tour at 8:30 or 9:00 a.m.
-Always keep your camera handy because you’ll never know what you will see along the way.
-Some things, places or sceneries might capture your interest so always keep those smart phones and DSLR ready.
+Always keep your camera handy because you’ll never know what you’ll see along the way.
+Some things, places or sceneries might capture your interest so always keep those smart phones ready.
 Be sure they are fully charged as well.

 Touring Pagudpud usually costs more or less Php1,000 though you can still haggle.
 FYI: Bangui Windmills and Cape Bojeador are already outside Pagudpud so the tour guide will charge an extra amount if you want to visit those places, it usually ranges an extra 100-200 pesos.
-Also, don’t expect a van or car for a service since all the touring in Pagudpud always have a tricycle for a service.
-Anyway, you will be able to take good pictures and enjoy the view more when riding the trike.
+Touring Pagudpud is best experienced in a tricycle, it’s way cheaper too and you will be able to take good pictures and enjoy the view more when riding the trike.
 On the other hand, if you will be traveling in a big group, ask your tour guide if he knows someone where you can rent a van even just for a day.

 P.S.
 Kuya Lenzer now owns a van so if you wish to be toured using a van, feel free to ask him.

 Cape Bojeador is located in Burgos, Ilocos Norte, 45-1 hour away from the town of Pagudpud.
 It is known for being the highest lighthouse in the Philippines that is still functioning since its completion on March 30, 1892.
-To date, the Cape Bojeador Lighthouse still gives signals to passing ships along the Cape.
-The place is perfect for viewing the sunset but since this is your first stop, you would definitely miss it, not unless you have decided to make it your last stop.
+To date, Cape Bojeador Lighthouse still gives signals to passing ships along the Cape.
+The place is perfect for viewing the sunset but since this is your first stop, you would definitely miss the sunset, lest you have decided to make it your last stop.

-These giant electric fans are used to generate electricity in the province and at the same time, serve as a major tourist spot in Ilocos Norte.
+These giant electric fans are used to generate electricity in the province, and at the same time, serve as a major tourist spot in Ilocos Norte.
 These windmills were first built in 1996 and is a Northwind Bangui Bay Project owned by Northwind Power Development Corp.

 Trek for almost 30 minutes to get to Kaibigan Falls.
-Not so steep falls in the middle of a forest but still worth the trek.
+Kaibigan Falls is a not so steep falls in the middle of a forest but still worth the trek.
 Water is freezing cold but still looks inviting enough after a long trek.
 I especially love the surrounding greens and shady trees going to this falls.